 Visual SourceSafe and I go back a long way.
 In my first job out of university, we used VSS.
 I had not been exposed to version control systems before.
-They don’t teach source code management in universities (despite it being arguably the most important tool for professional software development).
+They didn’t teach source code management at my university in those days despite it being arguably the most important tool for professional software development.

 Then somebody insisted that all future projects would use CVS.
-This was bad, or so I thought.
+This was bad – or so I thought.
 VSS had a reasonably friendly GUI, albeit with a few odd quirks.
 CVS had the intimidating CLI or some really awkward GUIs (it was a while before I would discover the excellent SmartCVS).
 All that merging and branching was very complicated too.
 Surely that wasn’t a good idea?
-But after a period of complaining I came to respect CVS, even though it would sometimes tell me “I HATE YOU“.
-It had quite clearly evolved via the Sticky-Tape and String school of software development, but it worked pretty well.
+But after a period of complaining I came to respect CVS even though it would sometimes tell me “I HATE YOU“.
+It was clearly a product of the Sticky-Tape and String school of software development but it worked pretty well.

 “Visual SourceSafe?
 It would be safer to print out all your code, run it through a shredder, and set it on fire.” – (Attributed to an unidentified Microsoft employee).

 Masquerading as a serious professional tool, VSS exhibits a staggeringly inappropriate architecture.
 There is no server process for VSS.
 Everything is based on Windows file-sharing.
 This obviously has serious implications for security.
 Client software is trusted implicitly.
 It also explains the poor performance and susceptibility to repository corruption.
 Everything is stored on the network share, even the dimensions for each user’s VSS Explorer window (there is nothing to stop you from editing your colleague’s local preferences in the shared .INI file).
 Maybe if you have a fast, reliable network, daily backups, and you’re very trusting, you can use VSS without major problems.
 Maybe.

 It Gets Worse